dhall-lang/dhall-lang/standard/beta-normalization.md

     f a ⇥ "\"…\\n…\\u0024…\\\\…\\\"…\\u0000…\""

-`Text/replace` modifies a subset of a given `Text` literal.
-It takes 3 arguments, the `Text` literal subset to match, the `Text` literal replacement, and the `Text` literal in which to replace all matches.
+`Text/replace` modifies a substring of a given `Text` literal.
+It takes 3 arguments, the `Text` literal substring to match, the `Text` literal replacement, and the `Text` literal in which to replace all matches.
 In the case that the substring to replace is empty (`""`), then no replacement is performed: